 The requirements of this standard may be satisfied by meeting either Bullet A or Bullet B. Only the applicable proofs for either bullet must be provided.
-Diploma and official transcripts apply to Bullet A. The Application or resume and employment verification will satisfy the requirement of Bullet B.
+Diploma, official transcripts, or electronic confirmation of degree apply to Bullet A. The Application or resume and employment verification will satisfy the requirement of Bullet B.